-Fooding of doing outle Fodder production records Feeding of dairy cattle Fodder purchase records Origin of milk and volume of milk processed Production record (volume of milk produced by the farm and delivered to the cheese dairy, volume of milk processed) Storage Milk and/or curd inventory log: - Dates and quantities in and out Use of approved ingredients For businesses manufacturing both certified and non-certified products: - Up-to-date list of ingredients purchased, indicating which are used in certified products.
-Manufacture Production records: - Date of manufacture - Batch number - Volume of milk - Ingredients used (quantity and batch numbers) - Quantity of cheese produced System of identification for batches of ripening cheese.
+Freedings of doing could Fodder production records Feeding of dairy cattle Fodder purchase records Origin of milk and volume Production record (volume of milk produced by the farm and delivered of milk processed to the cheese dairy, volume of milk processed) Storage Milk and/or curd inventory log: Storuge - Dates and quantities in and out Use of approved ingredients For businesses manufacturing both certified and non-certified products: Up-to-date list of ingredients purchased, indicating which are used in certified products.
+Production records: Manufacture Date of manufacture Batch number Volume of milk Ingredients used (quantity and batch numbers) Quantity of cheese produced System of identification for batches of ripening cheese.
 Record of ripening and storage temperatures for the various rooms.
 Labelling Cheese batch number shown on every portion marketed.
 Added-value claim shown.
-Delivery / shipping Traceability system for cheeses delivered/ shipped, including: - Name of product - Quantity delivered/shipped - Date delivered/shipped - Recipient's name and contact information - Added-value claim shown
+Delivery / shipping Traceability system for cheeses delivered/ shipped, including: Name of product Quantity delivered/shipped Date delivered/shipped Recipient's name and contact information Added-value claim shown